Writers Write creates resources for business writers. Use this list to help you deflate those inflated phrases and become a better writer.

-As I have said before, I ignore messages that are full of meaningless rambling words and phrases.
-I also cannot take anyone seriously if their writing is littered with errors in spelling and grammar.
-I respond to those that are courteous, catch my attention, and ask me a simple question.
+I ignore messages that are full of meaningless, rambling words and redundant phrases.
+I also cannot take anyone seriously if their writing is littered with errors in spelling and grammar, especially if they involve punctuation or parts of speech.

-Simplicity is the magical ingredient in communicating.
+Try to keep your communications as simple and as clear as possible.
 Have a look at these examples.
 How many of these mistakes do you make every day?

-Between you and me
+- Between you and me

-Commonly confused abbreviations: etc., i.e., e.g.
+- Commonly confused abbreviations: etc., i.e., e.g.

-What is a sentence fragment?
+- What is a sentence fragment?

-Transitional Words and Phrases – Three reasons to use them
+- Transitional Words and Phrases – Three reasons to use them